rdagumampan/yuniql/samples/basic-mysql-sample/README.md

 # basic-mysql-sample

 This project is created and to be executed thru `yuniql` CLI tool.
+- To install `yuniql cli`, see https://yuniql.io/docs/install-yuniql/
-If you need help formatting connection string, please visit https://www.connectionstrings.com.
+- To format connection string, see https://www.connectionstrings.com.

 Deploy local postgresql with docker or use your own server